CopterExpress/clover/docs/en/leds.md

 > **Note** The following applies to image version 0.18 and up.
 See [previous version of the article](leds_old.md) for older images.

-Clever drone kits contain addressable LED strips based on *ws281x* drivers.
+Clover drone kits contain addressable LED strips based on *ws281x* drivers.
 Each LED may be set to any one of 16 million possible colors (each color is encoded by a 24-bit number).
-This allows making the Clever flight more spectacular, as well as show flight modes, display stages of current user program, and notify the pilot of other events.
+This allows making the Clover flight more spectacular, as well as show flight modes, display stages of current user program, and notify the pilot of other events.

 <img src="../assets/clever-led.png" class="center" width=600>